2DGD-F0TH/2DGD_F0TH/chapters/095_Glossary.md

 IDE
 : Short for "Integrated Development Environment", it is a program that integrates a text editor with syntax highlighting, a compiler, a code checker, a project explorer and other features (like a tag explorer, for instance).

+K
+--

+Kanboard
+: Short for "Kanban Board", are boards used to manage work.
+The board is usually divided into swimlanes and "cards" that represent the work to do are moved from left to right, to represent the progress of the work itself.

 M
 --